 Mushroom Bolognese is one of those comforting pasta dishes to be shared with a glass of wine!
 It is an easy recipe that is perfect for entertaining.

 Another good mushroom pasta recipe is Mushroom Feta Rotini.
+You might also like Vegetable Lasagna and Penne with Vodka Sauce.

 Mushroom BolognesePrint This